-With this encoding any kind of binary data can be represented with 7-bit characters.
-However, encoded data will be 33% larger than the original decoded data.
+With this encoding, any kind of binary data can be represented by 7-bit characters.
+However, assuming each 7-bit character is a byte, encoded data will be 33% larger than the original decoded data.

-Sixty four 7-bits characters were chosen, they are: A..Z a..z 0..9 + /
+Sixty-four 7-bits characters were chosen, they are: A..Z a..z 0..9 + /